Finding the Right Business Intelligence Tool

 In this article you will find out:

-- how BARC analysts compare the products (BARC Score Business Intelligence)
+• how BARC analysts rate the products (BARC Score Enterprise BI & Analytics Platforms)

 No one knows more about how a business intelligence tool performs in the real world than the customers already using it.
 All too often, they find that products don’t live up to expectations, or that the vendor does not support its product properly.
 Therefore, when comparing BI software, there is almost nothing more valuable than user reviews.

-This is where The BI Survey comes in.
-Collecting feedback from business intelligence software users every year for the last 19 years, The BI Survey provides detailed analysis of which BI software products get the best user ratings.
-This year’s BI Survey is based on the analysis of the real-world experience of 3,021 respondents with 2,554 answering a series of detailed questions about their usage of a named business intelligence software tool.
+This is where The BI & Analytics Survey comes in.
+Collecting feedback from business intelligence and analytics software users every year for the last 22 years, The BI & Analytics Survey provides detailed analysis of which software products get the best user ratings.
+This year, The BI & Analytics Survey is based on the analysis of the real-world experience of 1,480 respondents with 1,317 answering a series of detailed questions about their usage of a named business intelligence software tool.

-It is the largest and most thorough fact-based analysis of the BI market and software currently available, using over 19 years of experience to analyze market trends and challenge some of the myths surrounding the business intelligence software industry.
+It is the largest and most thorough fact-based analysis of the BI and analytics software market currently available, using over 20 years of experience to analyze market trends and challenge some of the myths surrounding the business intelligence software industry.

 This edition features a broad range of software tools, not only from the well known business intelligence giants, but also specialist products from much smaller vendors and open source vendors that ordinarily don’t get much press but which, in many cases, offer outstanding value to their customers.

-Altogether, The BI Survey compares 36 business intelligence tools (or groups of products) in detail.
-To be included in the detailed analysis a tool requires at least 30 user reviews.
+Altogether, The BI & Analytics Survey compares 21 business intelligence tools (or groups of products) in detail.
+To be included in the detailed analysis, a tool requires at least 30 user reviews.

 Since not all business intelligence tools are alike, we use peer groups to ensure similar products are compared against each other (see below for more information on the peer groups).
 The groups are essential to allow fair and useful comparisons of solutions that are likely to compete.